CycoPH/atasm-altirra-bridge/README.md

 ## Installing and configuring

 ### ATasm and Altirra
 A version of the [ATasm](https://github.com/CycoPH/atasm) macro assembler ships with this extension.
+The Linux x64 and Windows x64 binaries are included.

 Altirra can be downloaded from [here](http://www.virtualdub.org/altirra.html).
 A description on how to configure it can be found in the [Retro Coding Blog](https://retro.cerebus.co.za/blog/asm/chapter1/).

+### Mads as an alternative assembler
+If you prefer using the every popular MAD-ASSEMBLER (mads) (https://mads.atari8.info/mads_eng.html) then you can setup a the path to it, switch the plugin settings to `Mads` and do nearly all the things you can do with `ATasm`.
+The switch is located under `Which Assembler` in the settings.

+The only plugin feature not available to `Mads` users is the `Symbol explorer`

 ### Updating the extension
 Updates are regularly provided and you will be notified via VS Code when one has been made available.
 Once an update has been installed you will generally be prompted to restart VS Code.